Last Updated on

 On a back road journey of this nature, you have the freedom to make the trip into whatever you want it to be.
 You are only bound by the limitations of your imagination, and the amount of time and money you have available to travel.
 Crafting a trip around an idea or theme as opposed to a location may just wind up being the trip of a lifetime.

 Having a theme for your trip is a great way to aid in the planning process.
 In addition to managing expectations and building excitement for the trip, having a theme will help you prepare, and to pack the tools and equipment you need for your journey.
-A few examples of trip themes I’ve either taken or have considered taking: Off-roading and Wild Camping in California, Exploring the Bourbon Trail by Motorcycle, and Traveling as Far as Possible on Unpaved Roads.
+A few examples of trip themes I’ve either taken or have considered taking: Off-roading and Wild Camping in California, Exploring the Bourbon Trail by Motorcycle, Experiencing the Night Sky in Isolated Places, and Traveling as Far as Possible on Unpaved Roads.
 (Got a great trip theme you’re considering?
 Please add it in the comment section!)

 More than any of the other trip options, a back road adventure with no specific destination in mind is best-suited for traveling with friends instead of family.
 When traveling with friends, the time spent together is as enjoyable as the various activities you experience along the way.
 Sure, that’s also true when traveling with your family.
 But if something goes wrong, or if you don’t find the fascinating adventures you hoped for along the way, you and your friends are far more likely to have a good time together regardless.